When you cannot use the service

 Applying on behalf of other people

-You usually can’t apply on behalf of someone else at a premium service centre.
+You usually cannot apply on behalf of someone else at a premium service centre.

 In exceptional circumstances (for example if someone is physically unable to attend for health reasons) you can submit an application on another person’s behalf if you’re their husband, wife, civil partner, sister, brother, parent or legal guardian.
 You must carry a letter of authorisation signed by the applicant.

-Legal representatives can’t use the premium service on behalf of clients unless they’re registered with the Office of the Immigration Services Commissioner and have sent the Home Office a written request.
+Legal representatives cannot use the premium service on behalf of clients unless they’re registered with the Office of the Immigration Services Commissioner and have sent the Home Office a written request.